-When you are in Waldo, you'll notice that it is more blue-collar than most other communities in America.
-39.18% of Waldo’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Waldo is generally considered to be a blue-collar town.
+39.18% of the Waldo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Waldo is a town of sales and office workers, production and manufacturing workers and construction workers and builders.
 There are especially a lot of people living in Waldo who work in office and administrative support (17.53%), teaching (10.31%) and management occupations (9.28%).

 Setting & Lifestyle

-Overall, Waldo’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Waldo’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Waldo is worth considering.